19 R Recoding Reshaping Exercise

 Skill: Reshaping data

-Select only three columns “sample_id”, “Sample_trimester”, “Gestationalage_sample”, and then reshape from ‘long’ format to ‘wide’ format using pivot_wider, taking time as the “Sample_trimester”.
+Select only three columns “sample_id”, “Sample_trimester”, “Gestationalage_sample” from the ds data frame, and then reshape from ‘long’ format to ‘wide’ format using pivot_wider, taking time as the “Sample_trimester”.

 View b2 via the View(b2) command in RStudio - it nicely put all the different gestational age observations into one list for each sample_id x Sample_trimester combination.